Elmer Ellis

-Elmer Ellis (July 27, 1901 – August 27, 1989) was an American educator and fourteenth president of the University of Missouri from 1955 to 1966, and first president of the University of Missouri System.
+Elmer Ellis (July 27, 1901 – August 27, 1989) was an American educator and thirteenth president of the University of Missouri from 1955 to 1966, and first president of the University of Missouri System.
 He was instrumental in the expansion of the university to include the University of Missouri–Kansas City and University of Missouri–St. Louis.
 Ellis Library was named in his honor.

 Early life and education

-Elmer Ellis was born in Anamoose, North Dakota to Thomas Ellis and Lillie Butterfield.
+Elmer Ellis was born in Anamoose, North Dakota, to Thomas Ellis and Lillie Butterfield.
 He attended high school in Towner, North Dakota, graduating in the spring of 1920.
 During his sophomore year of high school he met Ruth Clapper, and by his senior year they were engaged to be married.
 After working as a farmhand during the summer, he enrolled at Fargo College for the fall 1920 semester.
 He spent one year at Fargo University, after which he began teaching two classes at a primary school in Bottineau County, North Dakota.
 Ellis attended the University of North Dakota, where he earned his bachelor of arts in 1924 and his master of arts in 1925.
-After a five year engagement, Ellis and Ruth married on August 14, 1925 in Fargo.
-After graduating from the University of North Dakota, Ellis taught as a history professor at the North Dakota State Teachers College from 1925-1928.
+After a five year engagement, Ellis and Ruth married on August 14, 1925, in Fargo.
+After graduating from the University of North Dakota, Ellis taught as a history professor at the North Dakota State Teachers College from 1925 to 1928.
 He enrolled at the University of Iowa in 1928 and taught in the history department until he graduated with his Ph.D. in 1930.